abdulmoiz-dev/restaurant-reservation-app/README.md

-Here’s a basic `README.md` template for your restaurant table reservation app project.
-This README includes details about the frontend, backend, and commands to run the project.

----

 # Restaurant Table Reservation App

 This is a full-stack restaurant table reservation application designed to allow customers to reserve tables online.
 Admins can manage restaurant menus, reservations, and customer details through their accounts.